CEI-lab/ece3400-2017/docs/schedule.md

 * *Lab 3 FPGA*
 * Oct 2nd, Mon: Mechanical prototyping
 * Oct 4th, Wed: Mechanical prototyping
-* Oct 6th, Fri: Tutorial on 3D printers, laser cutters, and design strategies.
+* Oct 6th, Fri: Tutorial on 3D printers, laser cutters, and design strategies (Christopher Fedors).
 If you want to use the 3D printer in the lab you will need to attend this lecture!
-(Christopher Fedors)

 Week 8:
 * Oct 9th, Mon: Fall break
-* Oct 11th, Wed: Communication and Wireless Communication
+* Oct 11th, Wed: Wired and Wireless Communication
-* Oct 13th, Fri: Communication Protocols (Ryan O'Hern).
+* Oct 13th, Fri: Wireless Communication and protocols (Ryan O'Hern).
 Deadline @8am: The websites will be graded for contents on lab 3.

 Week 9:
 * *Lab 4 Wireless communication*